jeremysee2/internship-notes/README.md

+# Internship Notes

-Notes about NB-IoT and UML.
+Notes about NB-IoT and UML for software design.